dhowe/mnemonist-issue226/README.md

 # mnemonist-issue226

-Running the program in `index.js` give the following result.
+Running the program in `index.js` gives the following result.

 As shown below entries which should be adjacent in the sort are not.